Making a Difference in Real-World Bioethics Dilemmas

 Projects with the following characteristics will not be funded under this program:

-- Projects that implement or make incremental improvements in established approaches to bioethics problems, build institutional infrastructure, or provide bioethics education, training or coursework.
+- Projects that implement or make incremental improvements in established approaches to bioethics problems, build institutional infrastructure, or provide bioethics education, training, or coursework.

 - Projects that simply describe or analyze bioethics issues or provide a conceptual framework, without making practical recommendations for resolving the issues.
-However, projects that present normative recommendations that are based on previous empirical research are encouraged.

 - Projects whose main goal is to convene or enhance a meeting, unless there is a well-developed plan to produce a peer-reviewed publication with consensus recommendations, guidelines, or best practices with a strong likelihood of real-world implementation.
+The applicant must have a strong record in convening successful meetings.

 - Projects to support or extend ongoing or core activities of an organization.